rmorse/babel-plugin-jsx-template-vars/README.md

     </section>
 ```

+The comments must be in the format:
+1. Start with `Template Props: `
+2. Signal opening or closing list with `list-start: ` or `list-end: `
+3. The name of the variable/list (e.g. `favoriteColors`)

-**The goal for a v1** is to have a more robust and automated solution (so we can drop the comments), where we can track the prop (in the above example `favoriteColors`) all the way down to the components return (after `.map()`), and automatically wrap it with the opening and closing list tags.
+**The goal for a v1** is to have a more robust and automated solution (so we don't need the comments), whereby we can track the prop (in the above example `favoriteColors`) from being passed into the component, all the way down to the components return (after `.map()`), and then automatically wrap it with the opening and closing list tags.
 [Keep up to date on the issue here](https://github.com/rmorse/babel-plugin-jsx-template-props/issues/1).

 Check out a full example... [ ] _working on it_...